 While law enforcement, fire, EMS, public works, and other departments will be called upon and must be prepared to assist their communities, leaders of these organizations must also prepare for the possibility they may be the ones affected by a storm.
-Leaders are reminded of their obligation to protect their own, so they can protect others.
+Leaders are reminded of their obligation to protect their own so they can protect others.
 Now is the time to prepare your facility, equipment, personnel, and business infrastructure for the possibility that you will be the one in need.
-Best Practices include:
+Best practices include:

 - 1. Discuss claim reporting procedures with your risk manager.
-Ensure there is a clear reporting procedure from the person finding the storm damage, to the department's representative, to the Fund's claim representative.
+Ensure there is a clear reporting procedure from the person finding the storm damage to the department's and Fund's claim representatives.
 Work with risk managers to identify possible insurance gaps and discuss areas of exposure. - 2.
 Develop an Operations Continuity Plan.
 Identify the department's critical functions and infrastructure.
 Safeguard vital records. - a.
-Create mutual aid pacts and vendor lists to provide services, or replace infrastructure affected by stormwater or wind. - b.
+Create mutual aid pacts and vendor lists to provide services or replace infrastructure affected by stormwater or wind. - b.
 If the facility is in a historically vulnerable area, consider relocating just before the storm hits. - c.
 Take pictures of the building and essential equipment. - 3.
 Develop salvage response and mitigation plans.
 Protect property from further damage when possible by quickly restoring power and fire-protection systems, repairing leaks, and providing temporary support. - 4.
 Survey the grounds and exterior of the building for loose objects and properly secure them.
 Trim trees from the building.
 Secure sheds and other outbuildings. - a.
-Gather mitigation resources such as sandbags, food & water, personal sundry items, plastic sheeting, and duct tape, extra mops, and squeegees. - b.
+Gather mitigation resources such as sandbags, food & water, sundry personal items, plastic sheeting, and duct tape, extra mops, and squeegees. - b.
 Make sure gasoline or diesel generators' fuel tanks are full. - c.
-Make sure utility shut-offs are labeled and locations are known by occupants. - 5.
+Make sure utility shut-offs are labeled, and occupants know the locations. - 5.
 Inventory routine, emergency, and backup equipment.
 Test emergency and backup equipment. - a.
 Perform routine maintenance on chainsaws, pumps, and other restorative equipment.
 Sharpen blades.
-Buy extras.
+Buy extras. - b.

-b.
 Verify contact information for employees.
 Distribute updated contact information to stakeholders.

-- 6. Prepare your personnel Workers must be trained to properly respond to storm conditions.
+- 6. Prepare your personnel Workers must be trained to respond to storm conditions properly.
 Encourage them to have Go Bags. - a.
-Remind employees, that as the storm nears, they should sleep, eat, and hydrate themselves to prepare for a strenuous period. - 7.
-Prepare workers' families Essential personnel cannot be available or effective if their families are not taken care of.
-Leaders must work with Administration, Human Resources, banks, Red Cross, etc. to make sure families are safely evacuated and cared for ahead of the approaching storm.
+Remind employees that as the storm nears, they should sleep, eat, and hydrate themselves to prepare for a strenuous period. - 7.
+Prepare workers' families Essential personnel cannot be available or effective if their families are not cared for.
+Leaders must work with the Administration, Human Resources, banks, Red Cross, etc., to ensure families are safely evacuated and cared for before the approaching storm.
 Consider distributing the Red Cross's Family Disaster Plan form to assist with their planning.